trychlos/pwix-roles/README.md

 ### An exported object

-`pwiRoles`
+`pwixRoles`

-The `pwix:roles` package exports a single `pwiRoles` object which holds all necessary data and functions.
+The `pwix:roles` package exports a single `pwixRoles` object which holds all necessary data and functions.

 ### Constants